Soft Pretzel Bites

 In the time B.C.19, I traveled to Pacific Palisades to help wish my niece good travels as she returned to Australia for vet school.
 One evening, the family visited a neighbor’s home where I encountered a blast from my 70’s childhood: cheese fondue.
 But it was never as amazing as this.
 Smooth raclette cheese was paired with fresh vegetables and a local shop’s unbelievable pretzel bread.
 Dip after dip with that iconic long fork was simple and luxurious at once.
 But that bread!
 I soon found myself nibbling away at the bread alone.

 Back home, I dreamt of the bread on and off for months as the Covid lockdown started.
-Almost a year passed, and I was really craving soft soft pretzels.
+Almost a year passed, and I was really craving soft pretzels.
 After scouring the internet for ideas, I fell upon a recipe by Two Peas & Their Pod.
-The recipe includes the boiling step–important to creating the puff and crisp necessary for the chewy interior.
+The recipe includes the boiling step–important to creating the puff and crispiness necessary for the chewy interior.
 Because we bake in an apartment kitchen with a temperamental oven and do not have a stand mixer, this is a riff on their recipe.

 - 1 1/2 cups warm water